bisol/ArchTouch/README.md

 route's departure schedule and stops.
 After completing these tasks, the app switches to a tabbed pager view, displaying the routes stops and departures (weekdays, saturday and sunday) on individual views.

+## Run instructions

+No special needs, simply press the run button fron the Android Studio

 Tested on my Moto G 1st gen